COVID Relief Funding

 - Note: Providers may apply for a grant one (1) time in a fiscal year: October 1- August 31

 - Seward Childcare Provider Startup Assistance Program: Financial assistance for starting a child care business.

 Small Business Administration

 - Federal Student Loan Forgiveness: Early childhood education employees may now be eligible for federal student loan forgiveness for a limited time.
 Some borrowers will need to consolidate their federal loans and/or submit a PSLF form by October 31, 2022 to take advantage of this opportunity.
 (US Office of Early Childhood Development)

 - Department of Education to provide targeted debt relief (US Department of Education)

 - Information on eligibility and forms will be made available at: www.studentaid.gov/debtrelief

 Affordable Connectivity Program

-- Affordable Connectivity Program [replaced the Emergency Broadband Benefit as of December 31, 2022]: provides up to $30-per-month discount for internet service for eligible households and up to $75 per month for households on qualifying Tribal lands, plus a one-time discount of up to $100 for a laptop, tablet or computer.
+- Affordable Connectivity Program: provides up to $30-per-month discount for internet service for eligible households and up to $75 per month for households on qualifying Tribal lands, plus a one-time discount of up to $100 for a laptop, tablet or computer.
+This program replaced the Emergency Broadband Benefit as of December 31, 2022.

 Tell Us Your Story